astronomer/airflow-guides/guides/task-groups.md

 from airflow.utils.task_group import TaskGroup
 ```

 For our first example, we'll instantiate a Task Group using a `with` statement and provide a `group_id`.
-Inside our task group, we'll define our two tasks, `t1` and `t2`, and their respective dependencies.
+Inside our Task Group, we'll define our two tasks, `t1` and `t2`, and their respective dependencies.

 You can use dependency operators (`<<` and `>>`) on Task Groups in the same way that you can with individual tasks.
 Dependencies applied to a Task Group are applied across its tasks.
 In the following code, we'll add additional dependencies to `t0` and `t3` to the Task Group, which automatically applies the same dependencies across `t1` and `t2`: